-This research was supported by the KLE Academy of Higher Education and Research [grant number- KA-HER/AA/22-23/D-06102240].
-The sponsorship was obtained from ICPA Health Products Ltd, Mumbai, India, in the form of materialistic support (Chlorhexidine hydrochloride salt- Batch No: 20BPLS/CHH001).
+This research was supported by the KLE Academy of Higher Education and Research [grant number- KA-HER/AA/22-23/D-06102240] under the Principal Investigator Ram Surath Kumar K. The sponsorship was obtained from ICPA Health Products Ltd, Mumbai, India, in the form of materialistic support (Chlorhexidine hydrochloride salt - Batch No: 20BPLS/CHH001).
 The funder and sponsor had no role in study design, data collection and analysis, preparation of the manuscript or decision to publish.